High-Dimensional Vector Autoregression with Common Response and Predictor Factors: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Vector autoregressive and factor models are two mainstream modeling frameworks for high-dimensional time series, and they have their own strengths in real applications.
-This article proposed a new model by focusing on factor structure of the series, and it was shown by simulation experiments and an empirical example that the proposed model enjoys advantages over both VAR and conventional factor models.
+This article proposed a new model by focusing on the dependent factor structure of the series, and it was shown by simulation experiments and an empirical example that the proposed model enjoys advantages over both VAR and factor models.
 Theoretical justifications are established for both computational and statistical convergence of the new model.

-The research of this article can be extended along three directions.
-First, the statistical convergence analysis developed here depends on the sub-Gaussian distributional assumption.
-However, heavy-tailed distributions and outliers are commonly observed in empirical data sets.
-Robust estimation methods against the heavy-tailed distribution for high-dimensional VAR models have been investigated recently \citep{wang2021robust,liu2021robust}, and it is of practical importance to investigate the robust methods for the proposed model.
-Secondly, inspired by the emerging literature on matrix and tensor-valued time series \citep{wang2016factor,chen2019factor,chen2018autoregressive,wang2021high}, we may apply the proposed model, methodology, and theory to autoregressive models for matrix and tensor-valued time series, and this can be done via tensor operations as for the case of VAR($\ell$) models.
-Lastly, it is also of interest to extend the idea of common subspaces to other statistical models, such as generalized linear autoregressive models, multi-task regression models, and multi-task deep neural networks, to study common low-dimensional representations of massive predictors and responses.
+The research of this article can be extended in two directions.
+Firstly, heavy-tailed distributions and outliers are commonly observed in empirical data sets, which violates Assumption \ref{asmp:2}.
+Robust estimation methods against the heavy-tailed distribution for high-dimensional VAR models have been investigated recently \citep{wang2021robust}, and it is of practical importance to investigate the robust methods for the proposed model.
+Secondly, inspired by the emerging literature on matrix and tensor-valued time series \citep{chen2018autoregressive,chen2019factor,wang2021high}, we may generalize the proposed model, methodology, and theory to autoregressive models for matrix and tensor-valued time series.